 - Opportunity Amount by Campaign, Landing page, and Source/Medium

-Now let’s start creating an online marketing dashboard with these KPIs.
+Now let’s start creating an ads campaign performance dashboard with these KPIs.

 - To create a new dashboard, click the + icon in the navigation bar on the left.